Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 },
 ```

-For example, we can change the above `kanjiHover.enabled` to use this special value,
+For example, we can change the above `kanjiHover.enabled` to use this branch value,
 with type type of `isMobile`:

 This can be changed to: